dbeniamine/vim-mail/README.markdown

 +   **Easy spelllang switch**

-    While writting mails, I often need to do switch the spell lang which can be annoying, so this plugin provide an easy way to do it.
+    While writing mails, I often need to do switch the spell lang which can be annoying, so this plugin provide an easy way to do it.
 Just type:

         <LocalLeader>l